mightyiam/eslint-config-love/readme.md

 ## Usage

 ```
-npm install --save-dev eslint@6 eslint-plugin-standard@4 eslint-plugin-promise@4 eslint-plugin-import@2 eslint-plugin-node@11 @typescript-eslint/eslint-plugin@2 eslint-config-standard-with-typescript
+npm install --save-dev eslint@7 eslint-plugin-standard@4 eslint-plugin-promise@4 eslint-plugin-import@2 eslint-plugin-node@11 @typescript-eslint/eslint-plugin@2 eslint-config-standard-with-typescript
 ```

-Yes, I know it is a large number of packages.
+Yes, this is a large number of packages.
 This is due to [a known limitation in ESLint](https://github.com/eslint/eslint/issues/3458).

 This long list of dependencies includes: